Is There a Dimmer Outlook Ahead for Panbela Therapeutics Inc. (PBLA)?

 Sponsored

-The average price from analysts is $6.00, which is $9.43 above the current price.
-PBLA currently public float of 28.10M and currently shorts hold a 2.84% ratio of that float.
-Today, the average trading volume of PBLA was 3.76M shares.
+PBLA currently public float of 37.28M and currently shorts hold a 2.14% ratio of that float.
+Today, the average trading volume of PBLA was 3.89M shares.

 PBLA’s Market Performance